CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](img/Cert_valid.png)

 To fully trust an organizational certificate issues from a certificate authority (CA) and to avoid browswer trust warnings, add the certificate to the trust store.
-There are a few ways to accomplish this.
-Below is an example:

-- From the `Details` tab when viewing the certificate in the browser, export the certificate in DER-encoded ASCII, single certificate format
-- At a command prompt, execute the following

-/ccpd/jre/bin/keytool  -import -alias ccpd -keystore /ccpd/jre/lib/security/cacerts -file SERVER.DOMAIN.com.cer
-Where :
-SERVER.DOMAIN.com.cer is your server certivicate in DER format /ccpd is installation folder

-- Restart the server to incorporate trust store
-- Enter keystore credentials at prompt.
-By default, this credential is `changeit`.
+Ensure server is restarted to complete incorporation.